go-python/gopy/README.md

 ## Installation

+Gopy now assumes that you are working with modules-based builds, and requires a valid `go.mod` file, and works only with Go versions 1.15 and above.

 Currently using [pybindgen](https://pybindgen.readthedocs.io/en/latest/tutorial/) to generate the low-level c-to-python bindings, but support for [cffi](https://cffi.readthedocs.io/en/latest/) should be relatively straightforward for those using PyPy instead of CPython (pybindgen should be significantly faster for CPython apparently).
 You also need `goimports` to ensure the correct imports are included.

 ```sh